arturoherrero/powercore/README.md

 #### `tail`

-Return the tail of the array.
+Returns the tail of the array.

 ```ruby
 [1, 2, 3, 4].tail  # => [2, 3, 4]